ligato/docs/docs/tutorials/06_plugin-lookup.md

 **Cross dependencies**

+!!! note
-Note: Continuation of the tutorial requires the third option of dependency solving (above) completed.
+    Continuation of the tutorial requires the third option of dependency solving (above) completed.

 Now we have two plugins, one dependent on another, and third top-level starter plugin in `main.go`.
 Our `HelloWorld` plugin calls a simple method `IsCreated` checking whether the universe exists.
 However this method is not useful at all, so let's turn it to something more practical.
 Following changes are done in the `HelloUniverse` plugin.